-TRULANCE[®]
+TRULANCE®

-On February 27, 2018, the Company acquired the exclusive Canadian rights to develop, market, distribute and sell TRULANCE (plecanatide) from Synergy.
-TRULANCE is a once-daily tablet approved by the FDA for the treatment of adults with CIC and IBS-C. The Company filed a NDS with Health Canada in the fourth quarter of 2018, which was accepted by Health Canada for review.
-Under the terms of the licensing agreement, the Company paid an upfront payment of \$5.0 million.
+On February 27, 2018, the Company entered into a licensing agreement (the "Bausch Licensing Agreement") to acquire the exclusive Canadian rights to develop, market, distribute and sell Trulance (plecanatide) from Synergy, subsequently acquired by Bausch Health ("Bausch").
+Trulance is a once-daily tablet approved by the FDA for the treatment of adults with CIC and IBS-C. Under the terms of the licensing agreement, the Company paid an upfront payment of \$5.0 million.
 The transaction also includes a regulatory milestone payment of \$0.8 million and royalties on net product sales in Canada.
+The payment was made subsequent to year end.